RUSSELL TWOMEY

 Current channel depth is 15metres, and the PBPL has the ability to deepen the channel to meet future needs as vessel size increases.
 This is a challenge in particular for the Port of Melbourne, currently Australia's premier handling port.
 Opposition to port growth is also a burning issue in both Sydney, Botany Bay and Melbourne.

-A further opportunity is looming with the possible construction of an "Inland Rail" route between Brisbane, Sydney and directly to Melbourne.
+A further opportunity is looming with the current construction of an "Inland Rail" route between Brisbane, Sydney and directly to Melbourne.
 Box cargoes in particular would benefit from much quicker transit times to southern destinations, and save shipping lines the added cost of having to steam around the Australian coast.

 Port Protests